bears-team-10/jobbatical-clone/README.md

 ## Getting Started
-Jobbatical Clone is hosted on heroku and can be accessed here:
+Jobbatical is hosted on heroku and can be accessed here:
  - [Production](https://jobbatical.herokuapp.com/)

 To use backend API's alone, please use the following instructions.